 It’s a higher-end transformation that’s taken place at The Alley at Karrivin Plaza, a property at the end of busy Chino Roces Avenue that was occupied by a long-vacant warehouse.

 ‘There was an empty badminton court with geometric designs on plywood for walls,’ says Mara Coson, The Alley’s founder.
 ‘I just wanted to see if this shell could be used for art spaces because of its height and size.’

 From the abandoned warehouse, The Alley has transformed into a well-curated hub that’s testament to the local cultural scene’s increasingly world-class refinement.
-Toyo Eatery, the Filipino restaurant by Jordy Navarra that was named a Miele One to Watch by Asia’s 50 Best this year, is located here, as well as Belles Artes Outpost, a non-profit art initiative that recently showed the first major exhibition in Southeast Asia by influential American artist Bruce Conner.
+Toyo Eatery, the Filipino restaurant by Jordy Navarra that was named a Miele One to Watch by Asia’s 50 Best in 2018, is located here, as well as Belles Artes Outpost, a non-profit art initiative that recently showed the first major exhibition in Southeast Asia by influential American artist Bruce Conner.
 Apart from Belles Artes, three of Manila’s top galleries – 1335Mabini, the Drawing Room and Art Informal – call The Alley home, turning the area into the city’s de facto art district.

 ‘I feel the unifying themes of everyone at Karrivin would be a sense of community and respect for arts and craftsmanship,’ says May Navarra, Jordy’s wife, who oversees Toyo’s restaurant floor.
 ‘It helps that we are all homegrown shops that highlight local talent and skill, with everyone genuinely appreciating what everyone brings to the space.’